opensearch-project/documentation-website/_dashboards/query-workbench.md

 ## Running PPL queries within Query Workbench

-Follow these steps to learn how to run PPL queries against your OpenSearch data using Query Workbench:
+Follow these steps to learn how to run PPL queries against OpenSearch data:

 1. Access Query Workbench.
     - To access Query Workbench, go to OpenSearch Dashboards and choose **OpenSearch Plugins** > **Query Workbench** from the main menu.